-Three fish species federally-listed under the Endangered Species Act (ESA) as threatened and endangered and one as a species of concern occur in the Project area.
-These are the upper Columbia River bull trout (Salvelinus confluentus) (1998 listed as threatened by U.S. Fish and Wildlife Service (USFWS)), upper Columbia River summer steelhead (1997 listed as endangered by National Marine Fisheries Service (NMFS; reclassified 2009 as threatened)), upper Columbia River spring-run Chinook salmon (1999 listed as endangered by NMFS), and Pacific lamprey (a federal species of concern by the USFWS).
+Three fish species federally listed under the Endangered Species Act (ESA) as threatened and endangered and two as species of concern occur in the Project area.
+These are the upper Columbia River bull trout (listed as threatened by USFWS), upper Columbia River summer steelhead (listed as threatened NMFS; reclassified 2009 as threatened)), upper Columbia River spring-run Chinook salmon (1999 listed as endangered by NMFS).
+Pacific lamprey (a federal species of concern by the USFWS) and westslope cutthroat trout (a federal species of concern by the USFWS) also occur within the Project area.
 Bull trout are considered both a resident fish species and a migratory fish species.
+Steelhead and spring Chinook salmon are anadromous fish species, as discussed above.